alcalyn/dice-rpi/README.md

 SDA     | SDA (GPIO 8)
 SCL     | SCL (GPIO 9)

+The dice must be oriented orthogonally from ADXL345.

-Then the dice should have the 6 face at top when the ADXL345 is at top, then run the program to know how to place the dice in the other axis.
+Then the dice should have the "6" face at top when the ADXL345 is at top, and run the program to know how to place the dice in the other axis.

 ## License